ellessenne/ellessenne/README.md

 Alessandro here, a post-doc biostatistician at Karolinska Institutet in Stockholm, Sweden.

-My current (_biostatistical_) research line focusses on developing joint natural history models for latent breast cancer tumour growth and metastatic spread.
+My current (_biostatistical_) research line focusses on developing joint natural history models for latent breast cancer tumour growth and time to event outcomes.

-Other methodological topics I am interested in: statistical simulation, survival analysis, joint longitudinal-survival modelling, computational statistics.
+Other methodological topics I am interested in: statistical simulation, survival analysis, joint shared random effects modelling (e.g. longitudinal-survival), computational statistics.

 I am an avid [#rstats](https://twitter.com/hashtag/rstats) user, which you might have guessed if you already checked out the repositories around here.
 I maintain the following R packages on CRAN: